ViniciusKluska/R-studies/README.md

 # R-studies
 This is an initiative from an ungraduated economics science student trying to get out of Excel.

+Change it!
+It is another txt!

 How to add to github:

 git add .

 git commit -am "Drescription"

 git push

- git pull #Update local repository - In case of changing or using another PC
+git pull #Update local repository - In case of changing or using another PC.

- git clone "URL-repository" #Creat a repository inside the local directory
+git clone "URL-repository" #Creat a repository inside the local directory.